Connect an AI Agent to Jira tickets

 • be able to search through your Jira tickets, and

-We will use Quickchat’s AI Actions (custom HTTP actions) to let your Agent call the Get issue picker suggestions endpoint of the Jira (Atlassian) API.
+We will use Quickchat’s AI Actions (custom HTTP actions) to let your Agent call the Enhanced search for issues endpoint of the Jira (Atlassian) API.

 How it works

-Here is how it will work during conversation:
+Here is how your AI Agent will operate during conversations:

-1. User asks your AI Agent a question like “what’s up with project mercury?”
+1. User asks a question like “what’s up with issues to do with mercury?”

-2. AI Agent fetches relevant information from the Jira API using a query like “project mercury”
+2. AI Agent fetches relevant information from the Jira API using a query like “mercury”

 3. AI Agent replies to the user based on the information fetched from the API